jaiden2013yt/TechxtEdit/README.md

 - ~~iframe to display stuff if you are coding html~~ added :3 ~~could use some nicer css tho~~  added split screen :3
 - ~~pwa install button using beforeinstallprompt?~~ doniee :3 *it seems to be broken :(
 - a save all button to save a zip/folder containing all documents - i added the export save, but that isnt really this so its still unstriked
-- height selection for the editor element(DISPLAY)
+- ~~height selection for the editor element(DISPLAY)~~
 - ~~export save~~ ~~and import save~~
-- ASSINATE SERVICE WORKER BUTTON, AND A DISABLE CHECKMARK
+- ASSINATE SERVICE WORKER BUTTON, AND A DISABLE CHECKBOX
 - flip option in the replace text thing :3
 - reset settings button
 - i will add more later